 ...So, if you're looking for introspective stories about people dealing with inner conflicts and realistic situations, find another website 'cause you're not gonna find any of that intellectual crap here!"

-Supermegatopia (not to be confused with Megatokyo) is a website and comic by the Brothers Grinn dedicated to affectionate parodies of everything good about superhero and fantasy comics.
-The main story of Supermegatopia is that of Weasel Boy, the young RobinExpy; his clueless sidekick, Mighty Yak; Tiger Lass, a reformed (or else) second generation catburglar-turned-hero who's chasing after Mighty Yak (who's absolutely clueless); and Weasel Boy's inherited mentor, Mongoose Guy.
+Supermegatopia (not to be confused with Megatokyo) was a website and comic by the Brothers Grinn dedicated to affectionate parodies of everything good about superhero and fantasy comics.
+The main story of Supermegatopia is that of Weasel Boy, the young Robin Expy; his clueless sidekick, Mighty Yak; Tiger Lass, a reformed (or else) second generation catburglar-turned-hero who's chasing after Mighty Yak (who's absolutely clueless); and Weasel Boy's inherited mentor, Mongoose Guy.
 Years after Ferret Man has vanished off the scene, Weasel Boy is doing his best to keep the nefarious villains of Supermegatopia in check.

 - Avatar: An archaeologist who stumbled onto an ancient sentient alien spaceship shaped like a turtle.
 Unfortunately, in her rush to take advantage of the Turtle Ship's amazing powers, she forgot the medication for her multiple personality disorder, and now flits between believing she's various goddesses.
 While the Turtle Ship can provide the power she needs to play Zeus or whatever, it has limits (and is sane), turning her into a mostly Harmless Villain.

-Dr. Ghoti: Archrival of Weasel Boy.
+- Dr. Ghoti: Archrival of Weasel Boy.
 Supervillain who's been turned into a fish.
 Not an anthromorphic fish, just a fish.
 Uses a mechanical suit with a fishbowl head to fight.
-(Imagine a smarterBob the goldfish if he'd actually obtained Jim's suit)
+(Imagine a smarter Bob the goldfish if he'd actually obtained Jim's suit)

 - Delilah: An amazingly tall, massively strong Valkyrie from the frozen norths.
 She challenged the strongest male in the group, Mongoose Guy, to a fight and trounced him, only to be saved during from certain death by Weasel Boy.
 By the traditions of her people, they are now married...so he runs like a scared dog back to the city.
 She finds him.
 Notably, she's a rabbit, and it's rather fitting.
 An Affectionate Parody of Urusei Yatsura's Lum.

-Distraction Damsel: a.k.a.: Misty, a character from another furry webcomic.
+- Distraction Damsel: a.k.a.: Misty, a character from another furry webcomic.
 Gets her name and powers from... well... damn...

 - Captain Mayfly: One of the smallest, but most dedicated superhero legacies in the city.
 Captain Mayfly is, well, a Mayfly, which means Exactly what you think it does.
 To their credit, however, the good Captains have kept this legacy unbroken for years.
 The Legacy Character taken to the extreme.

-The All-Stripper Squadron: A group of superheroes who decided to take up exotic dancing.
+- The All-Stripper Squadron: A group of superheroes who decided to take up exotic dancing.
 Not really much else we can add to that.

-Mad Dr. Nesbit: Supermegatopia's other resident Mad Scientist.
+- Mad Dr. Nesbit: Supermegatopia's other resident Mad Scientist.
 Still has her job at Supermegatopia Labs because, unlike other Mad Docs we could name, she has no interest in ruling the world—just in donuts and a bit of sadism now and again.
 You're just in for a world of pain if you ever cross her.
 Last we saw her, she was completely occupied by the captured Mongoose Guy, and was fitting him for a saddle...